rwblokzijl/Msc-thesis-EuroToken/thesis.md

 unbanked, it is essentially a private world currency that would be controlled by corporations who will not be accountable to democratic processes.

-The battle for the future control of monetary systems is a world wide phenomenon.
+These current most prominent bidders, while promising to be the future of public money are all but public.
+Solely by their being better in some area, they may stand a change to change the future of money.
+Yet because of their specific set of trade-offs, they are all falling short of the ideal.

 While distributed open-source communities of engineers are trying to create a system free of corruption and private interest groups are trying to extend their reach, governments around the world are beginning to realise the threat to the established order.

 In order to not lose their influence of over their respective economies, governments around the world are looking into new digital versions of their currencies.
 The Federal Reserve has published their "Preconditions for a general-purpose central bank digital currency" [@FedCoin:online].
 The ECB has published a report specifying a number of Reasons to issue a digital euro, scenarios and implied requirements [@ReportDigitalEuro:online].
 Meanwhile, the government that has perhaps progressed the farthest is the Chinese government.
 With successful public trails [@ChinaCoinTrial:online] they seem to be closest to a working digital currency.

+The future of the eurozone is sill anyones game, and the decision might come down to the next decisions of the European commission.
+For this reason a design for a CBDC in-line with the ideals on which Europe is founded is required.

 ## The technical debt of traditional finance

-People have been trading various commodities as a store of value nearly since 6000 BC [@HistoryOfMoney:book].
-Since then money has taken various forms, slowly moving up layers of abstraction, but the function of money has always stayed the same: acting as a medium of exchange [@On_the_Origin_of_Money].
+People have been using various commodities as a unit of account and store of value since 6000 BC [@HistoryOfMoney:book].
+Since then money has taken various forms, at various layers of abstraction, but the function of money has always stayed the same: acting as a medium of exchange [@On_the_Origin_of_Money].

 The first known true standardised gold coins have attributed to Lydian society